quim0/WFA-GPU/README.md

 ## Examples

 Two examples are located into the `examples/` directory. `manual_example.c` shows how to set all the aligner parameter manually, while in `auto_example.c` there is code that gets all alignment parameters automatically.
-The files also show how to organize sequences to be able to launch multi-batch executions.

 ## Troubleshooting